sjoneshome/Rogue-AA/README.md

-This is used to automate attendance verification emails through a web form.
+This is used to automate attendance verification emails through a web form